Angur0/Wendell-s-Autohotkeysetup/README.md

 - **Second Keyboard Isolation:** Hotkeys are only triggered by a designated second keyboard, leaving your primary keyboard's functionality unchanged.
 - **Application Launcher:** Quickly launch your favorite applications using the numpad keys.
 - **Window Management:** Switch between running applications with dedicated keys.
-- **Highly Customizable:** All application paths, identifiers, and keyboard settings are managed through a simple `config.ini` file.
+- **Highly Customizable:** Application paths and identifiers are managed through `config.ini`, while key mappings are in `keyconfig.ini`.
-- **Cheatsheet Included:** A `Cheatsheet.ahk` file is provided with a list of key codes for easy customization.
+- **Modular Design:** The code is split into separate modules for easier maintenance and customization.
+- **Configurable Key Codes:** All key code mappings can be edited in the `keyconfig.ini` file without modifying the code.
+- **CodeChecker Tool:** Built-in tool to identify key codes and test your configuration without editing code.

 ## File Structure

 - **`Scripts/`**
-  - `Secondkeyboard.ahk`: The main script that runs the setup.
+  - `Main.ahk`: The main script that runs the setup.
-  - `config.ini`: The configuration file. **This is the main file you need to edit.**
-  - `Cheatsheet.ahk`: A reference guide for AutoHotkey key codes.
+  - `config.ini`: Configuration file for application paths and keyboard settings.
+  - `keyconfig.ini`: Key code mapping configuration. **Edit this file to change key mappings.**
+  - `codetokey.ahk`: Script that handles key code to key name conversion.
+  - `Numpad.ahk`: Script that handles numpad functionality.
+  - `Transport.ahk`: Script that handles transport controls.
   - `keyboardclip.clip`: A file for creating physical stickers for your keyboard keys.
+  - `CodeChecker`: A script used to check actual keycodes thrown by the Interception Driver.

 - **`AHK v2/`**
   - Contains the `AutoHotInterception` library and related examples.